arcanstone/markingResearch/docs/research-papers.md

 This document contains links to key research papers and studies in automated mathematics grading, with brief explanations of their contributions and findings.

+*To add a new paper: Include linked title, author/institution info, brief summary of methods and findings.
+Organize by research category.*

 ## Vision and Language Model Based Grading

 ### [AI-assisted Automated Short Answer Grading of Handwritten University Level Mathematics Exams](https://arxiv.org/html/2408.11728v1)